hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 !!! tip "Asking about your gateway?"
     Avoid referring to your device by its commercial product name, refer to your device with its unique board mnemonic identifier `XXXX-X` to avoid any potential ambiguity.

-### The Basics

 #### Why Hack your Gateway?

 Devices mentioned above and similar ones are very capable pieces of equipment, each with different features, which may include: 802.11ac, MU-MIMO, ADSL2/VDSL2/eVDSL modem, DECT base station, [FXS](https://en.wikipedia.org/wiki/Foreign_exchange_service_%28telecommunications%29#Foreign_exchange_station) ports, [FXO](https://en.wikipedia.org/wiki/Foreign_exchange_service_%28telecommunications%29#Foreign_exchange_station) port,  4G backup, [SFP](https://en.wikipedia.org/wiki/Small_form-factor_pluggable_transceiver) slot, etc. They are known to have a high quality internal PCB and low power consumption, for example the TG799vac Xtream uses about 12 watts with WiFi on (typical router config) and 9 watts with WiFi off (typical bridge mode config).

 The guide was originally written for gateways provided by Telstra and as such, have Telstra branded firmware.
-Usually, there is no *generic* firmware available that will *just* give you access to the Gateway as any other device you would purchase.
+There is usually no *generic* firmware available that will *just* give you access to the Gateway as any other device you would purchase.
 This kind of sucks because if you decide to use this device with a different ISP, you are likely to be blocked from doing that, or simply lose some functionality.
 That was the motivation to hack the device and at least re-enable as many features as possible.
 For some other devices, a no-brand firmware (MST) exists, where no configurations options are locked out, but getting root access to it will still open a wider window of possibilities.

 The default IP address of the Gateway varies by Gateway model, it could be `10.0.0.138`, `192.168.0.1`, `192.168.1.1`, `10.1.1.1` and so on.
 Your best option is to get an IP address by DHCP the first time you connect and see what your default Gateway is.